 Form 5471 Penalties: The Form 5471 Penalties can be tough.
 In recent years, the IRS has increased enforcement of foreign accounts compliance, including reporting foreign corporations.
 Unlike other international reporting forms such as the FBAR and 8938 — which are primarily used to report value — the Form 5471 is a complex form.
 It is a bookkeeping return, and requires the filer to include assets, liabilities, equity, Subpart F, GILTI and more.
 The failure to report the form timely may result in offshore penalties.
 In addition, if the entity has its own offshore account, assets, or investments in an FFI, it may need to file a separate FBAR or 8938.
 These penalties can be reduced or avoid using one of the IRS offshore voluntary disclosure programs.

-The Form 5471 Penalty is on the rise.
+The Form 5471 Penalties are one the rise.

 Common issues and questions we receive regarding IRS Form 5471 penalties: